 For the ultimate in flexible interior space, you’ll want an MPV with either five or seven seats, but the modern trend in family cars leans very much towards SUV and crossover models.
 With these you get the higher driving position and easier access that comes from the elevated ride height.
 Some models even offer light off-road capabilities.

-Best family cars to buy
+The best family cars to buy now

-4. Hyundai Kona Electric
+7. Hyundai Kona